browserengineering/book/book/scripts.md

     # ...
 ```

-So far so good---but what should `event` actually do?
-Well, it needs to
+So far so good---but what should the `event` method do?
+Well, it needs
-run the handlers that JavaScript has defined with `addEventListener`, so
+to run the handlers set up by `addEventListener`, so those need to be
-those need to be stored somewhere.
-But where?
-I propose we keep that
+stored somewhere—where?
+I propose we keep that data on the JavaScript
-data on the JavaScript side, in an variable called `LISTENERS`.
+side, in an variable in the runtime.
+I'll call that variable
+`LISTENERS`; we'll use it to look up handles and event types, so let's
-`LISTENERS` will map handles to a dictionary that maps event types to a
+make it a dictionary from handles to a dictionary from event types to
-list of handlers:
+a list of handlers:

 ``` {.javascript}
 LISTENERS = {}